Rishiraj1308/CABZI/docs/GUIDE.md

 - A hospital administrator completes a **multi-step onboarding process**, providing hospital registration details, department information, and uploading necessary compliance documents.

 ### Step 2: The Mission Control Dashboard
-- Once verified, the hospital gains access to their **Cabzi Cure Mission Control Dashboard**.
+- Once verified, the hospital gains access to their **Curocity Cure Mission Control Dashboard**.
 - **Fleet Management:** They can add, manage, and track their entire ambulance fleet in real-time on a live map.
 - **Bed Availability:** A master toggle allows them to set their "ER Full" or "Beds Available" status.
 - **Manage Doctors:** They can add doctors to their roster, who then get their own portal to manage schedules.